aueb-wim/LORIS-for-MIP/mri_loris/docs/scripts_md/MRIProcessingUtility.md

 Registers a new candidate in the `candidate` table.

-Note: before doing so, the following checks will be performed:
-1) check that the `createCandidates` config option was set to yes
-2) check that the `PSCID` given in `$subjectIDsref` is not already associated to an existing candidate
-3) check that the `CandID` given in `$subjectIDsref` is not already associated to an existing candidate

 INPUTS:
   - $subjectIDsref: subject's ID information hash ref
   - $sex          : sex of the candidate